Technological-Singularity/Star-Valor---Minifix/README.md

 - [ ] Modifies save games: **No**
 - [ ] Requires additional mods: **No**

+Battleship Availability
+---
+* Makes Battleships available as derelicts and blueprints (normally Battleships are specifically excluded for unknown reasons)
+* I consider this a bug fix

 Rotocamera (WIP)
 ---
 * Adds a controllable orbital camera